quidame/ansible-role-sshd_config/README.md

 and fail.

-This translation to `yes`/`no` values also applies to mixed-type options that accept either a boolean or a keyword, as do `PermitRootLogin` or `PermitTunnel`
+This translation to `yes`/`no` values also applies to mixed-type options that accept either a boolean or a keyword, as do `PermitRootLogin` or `PermitTunnel`.

 ### lists